 The Victoria era is so called for Queen Victoria, whose reign lasted from 1832 until 1901.
 So then, what kind of crazy preventative measures did people take during this time?
-Nasty chastity contraptions, underground pornography, weird sex toys, and the patriarchy strangling women with obscene psychological views were just some of the ways people cut sex out of their lives in Victorian times.
-Make no mistake, this was a time of repression, and they did anything to keep sex out of society.
+Nasty chastity contraptions, underground art, weird adult toys, and the patriarchy affecting women with negative psychological views were just some of the ways people cut it out of their lives in Victorian times.
+Make no mistake, this was a time of repression, and they did anything to keep intercourse out of society.

 There Was A Mascot For Sexual Repression